colyseus/docs/docs/colyseus/server/transport.md

 #### Alternative: express compatibility layer

 Alternatively, we've built a thin express compatibility layer that aims to provide the same functionality from Express, but using `uWebSockets.js` under the hood.

-!!! tip "This feature is experimental"
-    The Express compatibility layer is experimental and may not work with complex code

 **Installation**